 - Life Where I’m From - “gives interesting and educational insight into the everyday, special events and uniquely Japanese aspects of life in Japan.” often from the perspective of YouTuber Greg Lam’s children as they go about their everyday.
 Both cute and educational.

 Japanese News (in English):

-- Niconico - Video site for anime style music and video games.
+- Niconico - Video site for anime-style music and video games.
 Seems to be most popular for anime music.
-Community is in Japanese and has some Japanese tags and titles
+The community is in Japanese and has some Japanese tags and titles

 Immigrating to Japan: